fanluo12/LC/BinarySearch/README.md

 # 13 total - 09/18/2022

+## 4. Median of Two Sorted Arrays
+1. We need 4 variables, index1(0) and index2(0) represents the position of arr1 and arr2, mid1 and mid2 updates result.
+If m(arr1.length) + n(arr2.length) is even, result will be (mid1 + mid2) / 2, otherwise will be mid2.
+So basically we need to find mid2
+1. Loop through from 0 to (m + n) / 2
+2. For each loops, we need to check 3 conditions, if index1 reaches end of arr1, if index2 reaches end of arr2 or if index1 and index2 in progress
+3. We take third statement first, if index1 and index2 still in progress, then we need to update mid2, which if arr1[index1] < arr2[index2] then mid2 = arr[index1] and index1 ++ else mid2 = arr2[index2] and index2 ++
+4. Once index1 or index2 reaches m or n and also we still in loop, this will have a situation like one array is finished and it is too short, we still need to traverse other one.
+In this case we need to update index2 if arr1 reached end or index1 if arr2 reached end.
+In this time we still need to update mid2.
+But what if total length is even?
+5. To solve this problem in 4, we need to assign mid1 = mid2 at very first of loop, in this time for example, [1,2] and [3, 4].
+After statement 3, arr1 reaches end and mid2 = 2, however we still have one loop left, so at very first we assign mid1 = mid2 which is 2 and update arr2 and assign mid2 = 3.
+So final result is (2 + 3) / 2

 ## 704. Binary Search && 35.
 Search Insert Position
 ### 704
 Simply while (left <= right) and find mid of left and right pointer